alex00pep/dosing-site-tech-overview/docs/pages/billing.md

 This software application will cost around 15000 dollars, including the full development lifecycle iterations up un until the release.
-If further modifications/updates/removals are requested there will be an additional charge depending on the
+If further modifications/updates/removals are requested there will be an additional charge depending on the complexity of the change.